-Indonesia: LNG liquefaction and sales business by PT Donggi-Senoro LNG
+Indonesia: LNG Liquefaction and Sales Business by PT Donggi-Senoro LNG

 PT Donggi Senoro LNG (DSLNG), a joint venture among Mitsubishi Corporation(MC), Korea Gas Corporation, PT Pertamina (Persero) and PT Medco Energi Internasional Tbk, is a LNG production and sales company.
-DSLNG liquefies natural gas from gas fields in Central Sulawesi and produces approximately 2 million tons of LNG per annum, which is sold to power and gas companies in Japan and South Korea.
-The project is in the spotlight as this is the first LNG project that has been run entirely by Asian companies with no participation from oil majors, and also MC takes part in this project as the largest shareholder.
+DSLNG liquefies natural gas from the gas fields in Central Sulawesi and produces approximately 2 million tons of LNG per annum, which is sold to power and gas companies in Japan and East Asia.
+The project is in the spotlight as this is the first LNG project that has been run entirely by Asian companies with no participation from oil and gas majors, and also MC takes part in this project as the largest shareholder.
 DSLNG contributes to the stable supply of energy not only in Japan, but also in East Asia.